cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/newrelic/index.html.md

   ~~~xml
   gem 'newrelic_rpm'
   ~~~
-  Rebuild the bundle to download the gem.
+  Rebuild the bundle if you want to test locally, but this isn't required because Cloud Foundry will bundle the gem when you push your app.
   <pre class="terminal">
   $ bundle install
   </pre>